MDes Graphic Design

 What we do in the first year is get the basic skills in place.
 There is an emphasis on typography, as we see this as a graphic designer’s basic skill, no matter what field they eventually work in.
 We also aim to bring students up to speed in the basic software they need to use.

-Structured private tutorials are introduced in the first year to ensure a positive student experience.
+Structured one to one tutorials are introduced in the first year to ensure a positive student experience.
 The tutorials create an opportunity for staff to become aware of individual learning styles, learning difficulties, and diversity within the group.

 Visual Studies is an important part of this, concentrating on ideas and creative thinking, and also having the flexibility to adapt to both cover new developments or to help reinforce areas covered in the core modules.

 Level 5 -Year Two

 If the first year was broadly about skills, the second year is broadly about becoming a professional designer.
 The core modules build on the areas covered in the first year, The briefs are longer and more challenging and we expect a more exploratory and intellectual approach to the students work than that of the first year.
 The Visual Studies continues with the theme of creative thinking.
 In the major project in the students devise and write their own brief(s) in negotiation with the staff, and this is seen as a stepping-stone to the third year.

 Level 6 - Year Three